kakwa/thinkfan-sh/README.md

 ## Disclaimer ##

 This script plays arround your fan speed, so it could be a dangerous for your computer.
-Use it with care
+Use it carefully.

 A nice visible temperature widget might be a good idea.